 Bob

 & Sharon Myers of Oneida NY on the Scamp.
+Body was a

-built this to be as close to a vintage backyard drag
+very rough junkyard save.
+Bob built this to be as close

-car as possible.
-He has a plaque on the car saying it
+to a vintage backyard drag car as possible.
+He has a

-interesting reason to ban a race car.
+track for being to fast, interesting reason to ban a

 Dave Metzgar (Nominated car for CotM) |